drips-network/docs/docs/streaming-and-splitting/streams/edit-a-stream.md

 ---
 id: edit-stream
-title: Edit, pause or delete a stream
+title: Edit, Pause or Delete a Stream
 ---

 This guide walks you through pausing, editing or deleting one of your previously-created streams.
 If you haven't yet created a stream, please read "<a href="/docs/streaming-and-splitting/streams/create-a-stream" target="_blank">Create a stream</a>" first.